2023-04-14 15:04:00

 Encourage collaboration between your security team and other departments, such as information technology (IT) and human resources, to facilitate a holistic approach to threat intelligence dissemination and feedback.
 By fostering cross-functional communication, you can enhance your organization’s ability to respond to and prevent cybersecurity incidents.

 Intelligence on phishing tactics is a great example of this.
 We all train our staff to recognize malicious emails, but are we sharing information from reported phishing attempts widely across our organization?
 I encountered just this issue when a user, let’s call him Bill, fell victim to a phishing email.
 Bill received an email with a malicious link, and he clicked it.
 As it turns out, Jane, Bill’s coworker, received the same email a few days prior and she reported it to the security team.
-If we would have taken some intel from Jane’s reported email, we could have prevented a significant breach and saved ourselves a ton of work.
+If we would have taken some intel from Jane’s reported email, we might have prevented a significant breach and saved ourselves a ton of work.
 Lesson learned.

 Call to Action for Cybersecurity Leaders